y0k41sec/y0k41sec/README.md

 ### Hi there, I'm Jojo 👋

-## I'm a security engineer!
+## I'm a security engineer!🛡️⚔️

-- 🌱 I’m currently learning to code python and bash
+- 📖 I’m currently learning to code python and bash
-- 👯 I’m looking to collaborate with the commmunity
+- 🤝 I’m looking to collaborate with the commmunity
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🎯 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I like to take pictures with old cameras
+- 📸 Fun fact: I like to take pictures with old cameras

 <div align="center">